KerlosSoNy/components-by-command/README.md

 # Folder Structure Generator

-A command-line tool to generate folder structures and files with default content.
+A command-line tool to generate folder structures and files with default content like redux toolkit slice ,update routes.tsx file and update store.ts for redux toolkit.

 ## Installation